 We flew from Beijing to Xining where we met the group.
 From Xining, a pleasant, bustling Chinese city with terrific food, we drove to Golund.
 I had researched Golund beforehand and found a comment in a guidebook that said, “Unless you are a hydraulic engineer or a fugitive hiding from the law there is no earthly reason to go to Golund.”
 I thought that was pretty funny.
 It made me curious to see the place.
 I wasn’t there long enough to dispel or confirm this description, but I understand Golund has some interesting natural parks.

-CARAVANNING THROUGH CENTRAL CHINA ON THE JOURNEY TO TIBET
+CARAVANNING ON A JOURNEY TO TIBET ACROSS CENTRAL CHINA

 When you journey to Tibet, the road to Lhasa on the central China route is isolated.
 You can travel for miles without seeing a soul.
 Mostly we drove through deserts and windy plains.
 In several locations construction crews seemed to be still building the road even as we approached.
 In these areas, we’d divert and drive on unpaved land, sometimes for miles, until we again found the road.
 This would have made a great commercial for the Toyota Land Cruiser.